dward2/BME547/Assignments/final_image_processor.md

 team members and the instructor.

 ## Planning
-* It is a requirement for this assignment you develop milestones and issues that provide a detailed plan of how you will approach and implement this project.
+* It is a requirement for this assignment that you develop milestones and issues that provide a detailed plan of how you will approach and implement this project.
 * Add these milestones and issues to your GitHub repository.